-In the general vicinity of West London however, Shepherds Bush is one of the better places to grab dinner, and the neighbourhood is cool without the outright twattery of other areas.
-Most of the action is around the green, but you’ll also find some nice spots located around Brook Green.
+In the broader vicinity of this part of west London however, Shepherd’s Bush is one of the better places to grab dinner.
+Most of the action is around the green, but you’ll also find some nice spots located further afield.

 Here’s where you should be eating in Shepherds Bush.

 Shikumen is the best restaurant in Shepherds Bush and unless you knew it was there, you’ll probably have walked past it dozens of times without knowing it.
 It’s a posh Chinese restaurant that just happens to be located inside the swish Dorsett Hotel, but unlike most posh Chinese places, it’s neither ridiculously expensive nor pretentious.
 We’re not saying you should use it to drop in for a cheap bowl of noodles, but considering how good the food is, it’s a price we’re more than happy with paying every now and then.
 The roast duck is very good, and you should absolutely come here for dim sum at the weekends, when the room’s bumping with Chinese families and the odd east London tourist.
 Book a date or group dinner here with confidence.

 There are few pubs in London that you can take someone to for date night without them thinking that you intended to take them somewhere nicer around the corner, but forgot to make a booking.
 Unless, of course, you’re at a pub like The Queen Adelaide.
 It’s a retro pub on Uxbridge Road, with wood-panelled walls, a domed fireplace, 20s chandeliers, a giant painting of Queen Adelaide herself, and the kind of atmosphere that’s far more ‘charming date night’ than ‘hardcore boozer’.
 They serve proper gastropub fare with small plates like shin of beef croquette, but you really want one of their pies on your table.